Best Hainanese Village Food Centre stalls

 Image credit: @mizreeney

-The menu at Yi Liu Xiang is straightforward, with only three nasi lemak sets – A, B, and C – available.
-All three sets are priced at $2.50 and come with simple ingredients such as omelette, ikan bilis, and sambal chilli.
+The menu at Yi Liu Xiang is straightforward, with only three nasi lemak sets—A, B, and C—available.
+Priced from just $3, these sets come with simple ingredients such as omelette, ikan bilis, and sambal chilli.
 The sets differ in the main ingredient, where you can choose to get kuning fish, fish fillet, or fishcake.
 For a hearty meal, top up an additional $1 and you can choose two out of the three main ingredients!

 Unit number: #02-30